joucogi/karumi-code-test/README.md

 ### Testing the application

 1. Unit and Snapshot tests
     > These tests will allow us to verify that the different views and components are displayed and working correctly.
     >
     > Command for run unit tests: `yarn test:unit`
     >
     > if it is necessary to regenerate all the snapshots you can do with the following command `yarn test:unit -u`.
     > It will be only necessary when html or css is changed in Vue components.

+2. E2E tests
+    > These tests will allow us to test the entire application from beginning to end to ensure the application flow behaves as expected and all integrated pieces work together as expected.
+    >
+    > Command for run e2e tests: `yarn test:e2e`
+    >
+    > It is possible run tests with user interface by running the following command `yarn test:e2e:ui`

 #### Lints and fixes files
 The following command (`yarn lint`) is for find and fix problems in TypeScript code.